adaltas/node-parameters/README.md

 Register two commands, `http start` and `http stop`.
 The start command will search for "./server.js" and "./app.js" (and additionnaly their CoffeeScript alternatives) to run by `node`.The following properties may be provided as settings:

 -	`config`   , Path to the configuration file.
 Required to launch redis.
--	`detach`   , Wether the HTTP process should be attached to the current process.
-If not defined, default to `true` in shell mode and `false` in command mode.
+-	`attach`   , Wether the HTTP process should be attached to the current process.
+If not defined, default to `false` (the server run as a daemon).
--	`pidfile`  , Path to the file storing the detached process id.
+-	`pidfile`  , Path to the file storing the daemon process id.
 Defaults to `"/.node_shell/#{md5}.pid"`
 -	`stdout`   , Writable stream or file path to redirect the server stdout.
 -	`stderr`   , Writable stream or file path to redirect the server stderr.
 -	`workspace`, Project directory used to resolve relative paths and search for "server" and "app" scripts.